 I Left My Addicted Husband…and it Saved Our Lives

-When you’re married to an addict, your whole life turns upside down.
+When you’re married to a person with a substance use disorder (SUD)—the clinical term for addiction—your whole life turns upside down.
 Chaos naturally accompanies the disease of addiction.
-What used to be a happy home can quickly take on the appearance of a circus—especially if your spouse is actively abusing drugs.
+What used to be a happy home can quickly take on the appearance of a circus, especially if your spouse is actively misusing drugs.

-There’s a wealth of information out there for those looking to help an addicted loved one, but what about helping yourself?
-What about your feelings, wants and needs?
+There’s a wealth of information out there for those looking to help a loved one struggling, but what about helping yourself?
+What about your feelings and needs?

 A Love Story Turns Sour

-Janet Howe is all too familiar with the struggles that come with loving a spouse who’s actively abusing drugs.
-Her husband, Tom, spent the last six years of their 12-year marriage addicted to OxyContin and heroin.
+Janet Howe is all too familiar with the struggles that come with loving a spouse who’s actively misusing drugs.
+Her husband, Tom, spent the last six years of their 12-year marriage addicted to heroin and OxyContin.

 She eventually realized something had to change, and that change had to come from within.